johanzi/GOMAP_maize_B73_NAM5/README.md

 # We get significant hits in all three ontologies
 ```
-If any significant enrichment is found, one can visualize in GO term plot using `dotplot` function from the `enrichplot` package.
-If you want to tweak more the plotting parameters, have a look at the enrichplot vignette [here](https://bioconductor.org/packages/release/bioc/manuals/enrichplot/man/enrichplot.pdf).
+If any significant enrichment is found, one can visualize the results using the `dotplot` function from the `enrichplot` package.
+If you want to tweak the plotting parameters, have a look at the enrichplot vignette [here](https://bioconductor.org/packages/release/bioc/manuals/enrichplot/man/enrichplot.pdf).

 ```{r}
 dotplot(list_ego_results$ego_BP,showCategory=10, title="BP")